Meet Us – Cancer Nanotechnology Platform Partnerships (CNPPs)

 Dr. Willman received her B.A. in Chemistry from St. Olaf College in Northfield, Minnesota and her M.D. in 1981 from The Mayo School of Medicine in Rochester, Minnesota.
 Awarded one of the first NIH Physician Scientist Awards in 1984, Dr. Willman completed her residency and postdoctoral training in pathology and cancer research at the NIH in Washington D.C., UNM, and the University of Washington in Seattle.

-Lily Yang, M.D., Ph.D., is an Associate Professor of Surgery and Radiology and Nancy Panoz Chair of Surgery in Cancer Research at Emory University.
+Lily Yang, M.D., Ph.D., is a Professor of Surgery and Radiology and Nancy Panoz Chair of Surgery in Cancer Research at Emory University.
 Dr. Yang's research has concerned liver stem cells and cancer, gene therapy, apoptosis, molecular targeted therapy, biomarker targeted drug delivery, and cancer nanotechnology.
 During the last several years, she lead a research team to develop targeted optical and magnetic resonance imaging (MRI) nanoparticle probes for early detection of breast and pancreatic cancers and for image-guided surgery.
 Her group has developed a theranostic magnetic iron oxide nanoparticle (IONP) platform that utilizes receptor-targeted IONPs to carry single or multiple therapeutic agents for drug delivery and multi-modality tumor imaging.
 Her current research also focuses on molecular targets and signal pathways that confer aggressive behavior, invasiveness and resistance to apoptosis in triple negative breast cancer.

 Dr. Yang is the Principal Investigator of several research projects supported by the National Institutes of Health (NIH) R01, NIH P50 (Emory Molecular Imaging Center), and NIH U01 (Cancer Nanotechnology Platform Partnership) grants.
 She is also a co-Project Leader in Emory's Head and Neck Cancer Specialized Programs of Research Excellence (SPORE) program (NIH P50).
 Her research has resulted in several patent applications.
 Dr. Yang is a member of the editorial boards of Apoptosis and Breast Cancer-Targets and Therapy.
 She is a member of the NIH Developmental Therapeutics study section and has served in many other NIH study sections and the scientific review committees of the Breast Cancer Research Program of the Department of Defense.